Contributor conventions

 Deliberate REST↔MCP parity exceptions

-- File attachments (
+- File attachment upload/download (

 routes/auth.ts): login redirect, API token minting/revocation — REST-only.
 CF Access login is a browser redirect flow; token minting/revocation is a sensitive credential operation kept off the MCP surface. - Workspace-scoped API tokens (